kronotop/kronotop/README.md

 ```

 All in-memory data will be persisted and replicated by the storage engine.
 See [Storage Engine](#storage-engine) section for the details.

+## Redis compatibility

+Kronotop uses RESP3 as the client protocol.
+The reasoning behind this is simple: there are many high-quality Redis client implementations
+in all languages, and almost everyone has some experience with Redis.

+Despite the main focus on building a transactional document database using FoundationDB as a metadata store, implementing
+the most common Redis data structures is on the roadmap.
+Currently, Kronotop has already partial support for *String* and *Hash*
+data structures.

+## Clustering

+## Clustering

+### Replication

 ## Features